Alpha-VLLM/LLaMA2-Accessory/SPHINX/README.md

 import torch

 # Besides loading the `consolidated.*.pth` model weights, from_pretrained will also try to
-# use `tokenizer.json', 'meta.json', and 'config.json' under `pretrained_path` to configure
+# use `tokenizer.model', 'meta.json', and 'config.json' under `pretrained_path` to configure
 # the `tokenizer_path`, `llama_type`, and `llama_config` of the model.
 You may also override
-# the configurations by explitly specifying the arguments
+# the configurations by explicitly specifying the arguments
-model = SPHINXModel.from_pretrained(pretrined_path="path/to/checkpoint", with_visual=True)
+model = SPHINXModel.from_pretrained(pretrained_path="path/to/checkpoint", with_visual=True)

 image = Image.open("examples/1.jpg")
 qas = [["What's in the image?", None]]